ebiggerr/bot/README.md

 ---
 # Overview

 The source code is based on another repo.

 Link: [Discord-Bot-Csharp](https://github.com/VACEfron/Discord-Bot-Csharp)

 ---

+## Roadmap
+1. Adding more functionalities to the bot

+---